One of the doubts you may have when buying a home is whether to buy off-plan –buying the property before it is built– or buying the finished product.

-This is the case of Icon Alfaz, where there are several plots available to choose the property that best suits your wishes.
+This is the case of Gaura, Sea Hills where there are one floor and two floors villas with diferent layouts so that you can choose the property that best suits your wishes.

 Customisation possibilities are usually offered in terms of finishes, materials, furniture… to ensure that your new home speaks of you and offers you the greatest comfort possible according to your needs.
 Some developers even allow you to change the layout and add systems such as home automation.

-For example, homeowners at Gran Canet have several upgrade options available to them to provide their home with special equipment that goes beyond the standard.
+For example, homeowners at Sunrise Bay Residences have several upgrade options available to them to provide their home with special equipment that goes beyond the standard.